vagrant-landrush/landrush/README.md

 Linux guests should automatically have their DNS traffic redirected via `iptables` rules to the Landrush DNS server.
 File an issue if this does not work for you.

+To disable this functionality:

+    config.landrush.guest_redirect_dns = false

+You may want to do this if you are already proxying all your DNS requests through your host (e.g. using VirtualBox's natdnshostresolver1 option) and you have DNS servers that you can easily set as upstreams in the daemon (e.g. DNS requests that go through the host's VPN connection).

 ### Visibility on the Host

 If you're on an OS X host, we use a nice trick to unobtrusively add a secondary DNS server only for specific domains.